ahrefs/monorobot/documentation/config_docs.md

 Some prerequisites apply to using this feature.

-1. The owner of the personal access token must have write access to the repository.
+1. The owner of the personal access token must have triage role or above for the repository.
 2. The owner of the personal access token cannot be a project owner, as GitHub disallows a user from self-requesting a review.
    Consider provisioning a separate bot user, or authenticating using a [GitHub App](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#accessing-api-endpoints-as-a-github-app) instead.